Holiday adoption trends and how to choose your pet

 • Will your children participate and take the responsibility for having a pet?

-• Are you prepared for a pet that may develop health issues and require ongoing maintenance?
+• Are you prepared for a pet that may develop health issues and require ongoing medical care?

-Bringing a new pet into your home that already has a pet or pets may also be a challenge.
-Health considerations should be addressed early on as you want to avoid infecting your other pets.
+Introducing a new pet into a home where animals are already settled together may also be a challenge.
+Health considerations should be addressed early on to avoid infecting your other pets.
 Be sure your new pet is checked by a vet and gets a clean bill of health prior to introducing them to your household and other pets.
 Newly adopted pets may carry contagious conditions like kennel cough or feline leukemia virus, or parasites like scabies or mange along with fleas and ticks.
 If you are bringing home a new cat or kitten, check for signs of ear mites as these are common in cats and can easily spread from pet to pet.

 Benefits of pet adoption

 Having a pet is one of the most rewarding experiences life has to offer.
-Pets are loyal, loveable, and can be a delight to spend time with, but caring for a pet takes devotion, time, and financial resources.
+Pets are loyal, loveable, and can be a delight to spend time with, but caring for animals takes devotion, time, and financial resources.
 Adopting a pet should not be taken lightly or done on impulse.
-It takes planning and financial preparation to meet their needs.
+It takes planning and financial preparation to ensure your new family member is able to live a long, healthy life.

-Before adopting a pet this holiday season, carefully consider whether you are ready to make the time and financial commitment to care for your pet.
+Before adopting a pet this holiday season, carefully consider whether you are ready to make the time and financial commitment required.
 If you are, then adopt a pet that is compatible with your family and home.

 While most shelters and adoption centers welcome adoption during the holidays with open arms, a veterinarian can help you explore options and guide you in finding the perfect pet for your household for everyone's benefit.